 Old-Fashioned Potato-Bread Stuffing

-This hearty, casserole-type stuffing need not be stuffed into anything; simply enjoy it as a side dish.
+This hearty, casserole-type bread stuffing need not be stuffed into anything; simply enjoy it as a side dish.

 Serves: 6 to 8